alex-w/HYG-Database/athyg/README.md

 #### Data By Source Types

 Here are the numbers of stars for each combination of possible source types.
 The most common entry in AT-HYG has a position and brightness (apparent magnitude) from Tycho-2 and a distance from Gaia.
-All told, the very large majority of stars have a Gaia DR3 distance, including at least 90% of HIPPARRCOS entries (some of which are too bright to have good Gaia DR3 data at the moment):
+All told, the very large majority of stars have a Gaia DR3 distance, including about 90% of HIPPARRCOS entries (some of which are too bright to have good Gaia DR3 data at the moment):

 |Position|Distance|Magnitude|Total Count